 Signs of Wear

 Many signs may arise, indicating when to replace the water heater or invest in repairs.
-Whether a complete replacement is necessary, it’s important to enlist help from a professional if you notice that your water heater is performing unusually.
-This may include a failure to heat water consistently, water with a strange taste or color, and abnormal noises coming from the unit.
+Whether a complete replacement is necessary, it’s important to enlist help from a professional if your water heater is performing unusually.
+This may include a failure to heat water consistently, water with a strange taste or color, and abnormal noises from the unit.
 If you’ve experienced any of these phenomena, it’s time to determine whether a repair may be possible or a replacement will be necessary.

 When Repairs Are Possible

 A qualified water heater professional will know when to replace a water heater, but they’ll also know when it’s better to attempt a repair.
-Luckily, repairs can often resolve simple problems — especially if your water heater has been regularly maintained throughout its lifetime.
+Luckily, repairs can often resolve simple problems — primarily if your water heater has been regularly maintained throughout its lifetime.
 Repairs are often possible if a single part causes the problem in question.
 Some of the parts most commonly responsible for water heater issues include:

 - Burner assemblies